-We also varied the N_a doping density of the base from 10^{16} to 10^{18} cm-3.
-The variations of the photovoltaic parameters (J{cc} , V{co} , FF, η) as a function of N_a doping are shown in Figure 5.
+We have also varied the N_a acceptor density of the base from 10^{16} to 10^{18} cm-3.
+The variations of the photovoltaic parameters (J{cc} , V{co} , FF, η) as a function of N_a doping are shown in Figure 6.

 With the increase of the N_a doping density of the base which constitutes the collector, we notice a small variation of J{cc} .
 Indeed, J{cc} varies from 38.54 to 38.78 mA/cm2.
-This small variation is attributed to the narrowing of the width of the depletion zone that occurs in the collector region with the increase in doping density and an increase in V{oc} , FF and finally the efficiency of the cell increases from 20.1 to 23.64%.
+This small variation is attributed to the narrowing of the width of the depletion zone that occurs in the collector region with the increase in doping density.
+We also observe an increase in V{oc} , FF and finally the conversion efficiency of the cell also increases from 20.1 to 23.64%.
 Indeed, the increase in doping enhances the potential difference between the n and p regions, therefore V{oc} and FF and the efficiency increase.